 Six other ward representatives abstained from voting, saying the matter was pending in court after Mr Butiya filed an application.

-However, he did not get orders and the matter will come up for ''inter-partes'' hearing on April 21.
+However, he did not get orders and the matter is coming up for inter-parties hearing on April 21.

 The motion was sponsored by Tambua Ward MCA Manoah Mboku.
 Mr Mboku accused Mr Butiya of abuse of office, bias, incompetence and usurping the powers of the chairman of the committee on selection.